-Other ways of finding content include the search box (top menu area) and the sidebar with the latest articles and a tag cloud (on smaller devices this is hidden behind a ‘hamburger’ lower down the page).
+Other ways of finding content include the search box (now in the page footer).
 Check the notes on many articles for links to connected pieces, too.

 Family counting